Published Jul 19, 2022

 What Is Chiropractic?

 Chiropractic is a healthcare profession that focuses on the body’s ability to heal itself.
 Chiropractic services primarily focus on the spine and the joints, using manual manipulation methods.
-Someone who practices chiropractic is called a chiropractor.
+Someone who practices chiropractic is called a chiropractor (chiropractic physician).

 Does Medicare Cover Chiropractic Care?

 Medicare covers chiropractic treatments under Medicare Part B (medical insurance).
-That said, there are specifics in place regarding this.
+That said, it is limited coverage, and there are specifics in place regarding this.

-Medicare will only cover chiropractic care if all of the following are true:
+Medicare coverage for chiropractic care only happens if all of the following are true:

 • It is medically necessary